The officer told me that I would get ARD for my DUI charges, so why should I talk to or hire a DUI defense lawyer?

 Assuming a person is eligible under the law for ARD consideration, the district attorney of every county selects which ARD applicants are approved for admission into the program.
 As every county’s ARD eligibility is established by the district attorney of that county, it is important to consult with a DUI attorney that has experience in the county in which the charges are filed to ensure that you obtain advice from an attorney familiar with the local procedures.
 For example, the Centre County District Attorney has established deadlines for the submission of the ARD application and placed restrictions on what can be done with a case in order to be approved for admission into the ARD program.
 A failure to follow the application rules or comply with the ARD requirements can lead to exclusion or removal from the program.

 It also must be noted that ARD allows a person to have the DUI charges dismissed and expunged, but most courts, like those in Centre County, do not complete the expungement for the DUI defendant.
 Instead, dismissal and expungement paperwork must be filed with the court to facilitate those processes.
-If the appropriate paperwork is not filed, then, not only will the DUI charges remain on the person's record, but the record will also reflect that the charges remain pending.
-The primary goal in completing ARD is to have the DUI charges dismissed and then expunged, so the failure to finalize the expungement process negates the primary purpose in completing ARD.
+If the appropriate paperwork is not filed, then, not only will the DUI charges remain on the person’s record, but the record will also reflect that the charges remain pending.
+The primary goal of completing ARD is to have the DUI charges dismissed and then expunged, so the failure to finalize the expungement process negates the primary purpose in completing ARD.

 Many people question whether or not they should hire an attorney to provide representation if a DUI case will be resolved via participation in the ARD program.
 While an ARD disposition is not a difficult case for an experienced criminal defense attorney, it is a new and unknown process for most people unfamiliar with the criminal system.
 The old adage that ignorance of the law is not an excuse is applicable here.
 The failure to follow the rules associated with ARD at any point during the process may prevent admission into the program or inhibit successful completion of the ARD program.
 Failure to complete the program will often prohibit the DUI charges from being expunged and may even result in the person’s removal from the ARD program.
 If a person is removed from ARD, the DA thereafter resumes prosecution of the charges.
 It is easier and generally more cost effective to hire an attorney to handle a DUI case properly at the beginning instead of hiring one to try and rectify a problem after the fact.